aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/using-charts-to-represent-sequential-data/_index.md

-﻿---
+---
-title: Using Charts to Represent Sequential Data in Java
+title: Using Charts to Represent Sequential Data
 second_title: Aspose.Words for Java
 articleTitle: Using Charts to Represent Sequential Data
 linktitle: Using Charts to Represent Sequential Data